Black Box (2021 film)

-Black Box (Boîte noire) is a 2021 French-Belgian mystery thriller film directed by Yann Gozlan.
+Black Box (Boîte noire, /fr/) is a 2021 French-Belgian mystery thriller film directed by Yann Gozlan.
 It is a co-production between France and Belgium.
 The film stars Pierre Niney as a talented young black box analyst at the Bureau of Enquiry and Analysis for Civil Aviation Safety who is tasked with investigating a mysterious fatal plane crash.

 The film had its world premiere at the Alliance Française French Film Festival on 5 March 2021.
 It was theatrically released in France and Belgium on 8 September 2021.
 It received five nominations at the 47th César Awards.

 Plot

 An Atrian 800 aircraft mysteriously crashes over the French Alps, killing all on board.
 Mathieu Vasseur, an air safety investigator at the Bureau of Enquiry and Analysis for Civil Aviation Safety, is given the task of analysing the cockpit voice recorder.
 He identifies the sound of someone forcing his way into the cockpit shortly before the crash, leading him to suspect a terrorist attack.
 He announces his findings at a hastily called press conference.

 Mathieu's boss, Victor Pollock, goes missing, so Mathieu is given the job of producing the final report into the crash.
 After detecting inconsistencies in the voice recorder and a voicemail message recorded by a passenger just before the crash, he reconsiders his terrorist theory, but his doubts are dismissed by Philippe Rénier, the head of the agency.

 Mathieu gets Pollock's home address from an envelope on Pollock's desk.
 Driving out to the house, he finds it closed-up and unoccupied.
 Mathieu breaks a window and enters the house and finds little of interest.
 He grabs the keys to Pollock's vehicle and removes the SD card from the dashcam.
 Footage shows that, a few days before the crash, Pollock had a late-night roadside meeting with Xavier Renaud, who runs Pegase Security, a firm which develops on-board communication systems for aircraft.
 This leads Mathieu to suspect a cover-up.

 A pilot tells Mathieu that the Atrian 800 had unresolved problems with the rudder's anti-stall system, but still received an air-worthiness certificate.
 Mathieu surreptitiously downloads the relevant test flight data from a computer belonging to his wife, Noémie, who works for Atrian.

 Noémie is suspended after her bosses at Atrian discover the loss of the data.
 She angrily confronts Mathieu, accusing him of ruining her career.
 Mathieu persuades Rénier to use the flight data to run simulations on the anti-stall system, but these fail to reveal any problems.
 As Mathieu becomes increasingly obsessed with the investigation, threatening his mental health, Rénier transfers him to other duties.